TAXMI$ER$™

 Contributions to an RDSP are not tax deductible and can be made until the end of the year in which the beneficiary turns 59 years of age.
 Contributions that are withdrawn are not to be included as income for the beneficiary when paid out of a RDSP.
 However, the Canada disability savings grant, Canada disability savings bond and investment income earned in the plan will be included in the beneficiary’s income for tax purposes when paid out of the RDSP.

-Note: The deadline for opening a RDSP, making contributions and applying for the matching grant and the income-tested bond for the 2022 contribution year is March 1, 2023
+Note: The deadline for opening a RDSP, making contributions and applying for the matching grant and the income-tested bond for the 2023 contribution year is December 31st 2023.

 The Senior Homeowners' Property Tax Grant